timmclean/generate-safe-id/README.md

 #generate-safe-id

-Generates globally unique and cryptographically unpredictable identifiers.
+A command line tool and Node.js library for generating globally unique and cryptographically unpredictable identifiers.

 Identifiers consist entirely of uppercase and lowercase letters (a-z, A-Z), digits (0-9), hyphens ("-"), and underscores ("_"), making them safe in URLs